EchungYang/Learningisfun.github.io/index.md

 __Estimated duration: 25-30min__

 ### Part 3 Self-report survey
-Once you have done the experiment, you will be re-directed to the survey platform to complete a short demographic questionnaire as well as a task-related questionnaire. __You will need the ID number generated in Part 1 to answer one of the survey items.__ This is because the survey data and the experiment data are stored separately, which requires an ID to pair two sets o data from the same participant for later analysis.
+Once you have done the experiment, you will be re-directed to the survey platform to complete a short demographic questionnaire as well as a task-related questionnaire. __You will need the ID number generated in Part 1 to answer one of the survey items.__ This is because the survey data and the experiment data are stored separately, which requires an ID to pair two datasets done by the same participant for later analysis.
 However, it does not mean that your data can be tracked by any means as all data are saved anonymously.

 __Estimated duration: 3-5min__